akaleans/Web-Back-End-SearchEngine/readme.txt

 service can be tested easily with a post.sh file included.
 Execution of the program is documented below:

+	**NOTE**
+	A.	This project makes use of the gensim library, if you do not already have it, open a terminal and type "pip3 install --upgrade gensim"

 	1. Extract contents into a folder on your Desktop
 	2. Open a terminal at the folder location
 	3. Inside of the created folder directory, type "./bin/init.sh"